Tinram/RND64/ReadMe.md

 Generate large files (non-sparse) and large streams of random data (4GB+) at fast generation rates (~3GB/sec stream output on Core i3 desktop CPU, `-f` option).

-*What's the point of such large files?*
+*What's the point of such large lumps of junk?*

-Some uses are: file processing and integrity checking, and hashing, benchmarking, and network speed tests.
+Some uses are: file hashing, integrity tests, benchmarking, and network speed tests.

-A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd` etc. I just needed something cross platform with simple command-line options.
+A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd` etc. I just needed something cross-platform with simple command-line options.

 ## OS Support